LGBTQ culture in the Philippines: Media

 Die Beautiful, a 2016 comedy-drama narrating the life (and death) of a transgender beauty queen, was entered into the 2016 Metro Manila Film Festival and won two awards at the Tokyo International Film Festival in 2016.

 LGBT representation outside of television and films has been made through existence of gay beauty pageants such as Miss Gay Philippines.
 It is in this competition that all manner of gays, men or women, as well as transgender and bisexuals are eligible to enter, granted that they first meet the qualifications/requirements of the pageant.
 However, the organization of these events has been met with controversy in certain cases.
 For example, in 2013, at the 9th Cinemalaya Philippine Independent Film Festival awards, transgender woman Mimi Juareza was still considered under the "male" category as Best Actor and referred to with the pronoun "he".

-In August 2021, Manila Luzon (a contestant from RuPaul's Drag Race) announced that a Philippine drag compitition series was in the works, with the casting call open.
+In August 2021, Manila Luzon (a contestant from RuPaul's Drag Race) announced that a Philippine drag competition series was in the works, with the casting call open.
 The series was later called Drag Den with eight drag queens competing.
 Afterwards, RuPaul announced a casting call for a Philippine adaptation of RuPaul's Drag Race named Drag Race Philippines, which included twelve drag queens competing.